WengerK/Anagram-Hero/readme.md

 ## Starting Server Side

 The Server will provide :

-    List of possible words
+- List of possible words:

     The list of words contains - The real word, the Anagram, the best score possible for this words

-    List of last games and hightscore
+- List of last games and highscore

-    Authentication (whitout password) - using username
+- Authentication (whitout password) - using username

-        To save hightscores and list them
+    To save highscores and list them

 ### Install dependencies for the server by executing
 ```shell